Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-predicting-customer-loyalty.md

 <br>
 ##### Calculate Adjusted R-Squared

-Just like we did with Linear Regression, we will also calculate the *Adjusted R-Squared* which compensates for the addition of input variables, and only increases if the variable improves the model above what would be obtained by probability.
+Just like we did with Linear Regression, we will also calculate the *Adjusted R-Squared* which compensates for the addition of input variables and only increases if the variable improves the model above what would be obtained by probability.

 ```python